thomaseddy/stick-knot-gen/README.md

 ## Dependencies
 All code in this repository should be run using Python 2.7.
 Running the code depends on installing:
 - [plCurve](http://www.jasoncantarella.com/wordpress/software/plcurve/) version at least 8.0.6.
-Installing this software requires building from source so makes sure you have the appropriate command line tools like `autoconf`, etc.
+Installing this software requires building from source so make sure you have the appropriate command line tools like `autoconf`, etc.
 - [pyknotid](https://github.com/spocknots/pyknotid).
 Should be as easy as `pip install pyknotid`.
 - The scripts also require the common python libraries: `numpy`, `pandas`, and `sympy`.
 Each should be able to be installed using `pip`.